metaclass-nl/tutorial-api-platform/README.md

 git diff origin/chapter2-react ./client
 ```
 will compare your own version with code one of chapter2-react.
 You may also extend the path
 to a folder of file to make the diff more specific.
+There may also be differences because the
+client generator is under development and you may have used a newer version then the
+one used when the tutorial was made.

 After committing your changes check out branch chapter2-api.
 Point your browser to the [same branch on github](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter2-api)